 Government has said time has come for taxes especially those that are being borne by farmers within the tobacco industry to be reveiwed for the benefit of smallholder farmers.

-The Deputy Minister of Agriculture and Food security, Hon.
+The Deputy Minister of Agriculture, Hon.
 Agness Nkusankhoma, M.P, said this when she visited Lilongwe Auction floors on Thursday, 30th July 2020 to check on the progress of the Tobacco marketing season.

 “Despite the good prices that the tobacco is being sold at the market, farmers are being taxed too much.
 This is a policy that government needs to review so that farmers should benefit more,” said Nkusankhoma.

 The Minister said that she was impressed with the progress the Tobacco market is making and the prices at which the tobacco is being sold in the wake of the Covid-19 pandemic.

 Tobacco Commission Chief Executive Officer, Kayisi Sadala said that as a commission the market seems to be proceeding smoothly despite the low volume of the projected tobacco, which has been caused by the change in weather patterns and it has not only affected Malawi but other neighbouring countries as well.